 Actually, the trigger ruined my normally-decent trigger pull fundamentals.
 I had to slap the trigger to ensure reset, and I had to jerk it rapidly through the entire pull length to scare the squeak out of it and trick it into being smooth.

 Somehow, despite this, I shot the dang thing really well and I still like the pistol a lot.
-I admit to becoming more and more of a trigger snob over the last few years, and I know a lot of people won’t think twice about the CCP’s bang switch.
+I admit to becoming more and more of a trigger snob over the last few years, and I know a lot of people won’t think twice about this pistol‘s bang switch.
 It works, it feels nice on your finger, and it’s safe.
-The most important thing is training and getting used to it, and for a self defense pistol the CCP’s trigger is very adequate.
+The most important thing is training and getting used to it, and for a self defense pistol, the trigger is very adequate.